 Because you won’t use a whole can of pumpkin, you’ll have extra pumpkin.
 Check out my other easy pumpkin recipes to use up your leftover canned pumpkin.

-Looking for more small cake flavors?
-I wrote a Small 6 Inch Cake Recipes For Two guide.
-Some of my favorites are:
+Looking for more small cake recipes?
+Check out my 6 Inch Cake Recipes guide.
+Some favorites are:

 - 1/2 cup all-purpose flour, sifted